ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates

-This is the candaidate test for ExactTarget UI developers.
+This is the candaidate test for Salesforce Marketing Cloud UI developers.
 It is **NOT** pass/fail.
 It is intended to provide insight into the range of your skill set.
 Please do what you can.

 Read *ALL* bullet points.

-Please include "ATTENTION: &lt;ET Contacts Name&gt;" in your pull request
+Please title your pull request with "ATTENTION: _&lt;Name of your Salesforce Contact&gt;"_

 ## Here are the guidelines for the test:
 + Be sure to read all the bullet points below.